savoirfairelinux/jami-project/README.md

     gnome-ring

-This already starts the daemon for us.
+This already starts the daemon automatically for us.

+Uninstall the global install:

+    ./ubuntu-15.10-uninstall.sh

 ## Ubuntu 15.10 host Android device